Toggle site contrast Toggle Contract

 • warm skin around the painful area

-• Chest Pain that is worse when you breathe
+• chest pain that’s worse when you breathe

 How is it treated?

-• You will need to take these for at least 3 months.
-It is particularly important that you take these medicines correctly.
+You will need to take these for at least 3 months.
+It’s really important that you take these medicines correctly.

-• You may have an injection of a blood-thinning medicine called Heparin while you are waiting for a scan to see if you have a DVT (deep vein thrombosis), or a PE (Pulmonary Embolus).
+You may have an injection of a blood-thinning medicine called Heparin while you wait for a scan to see if you have a DVT , or a PE.

-• DOACs are tablets which are taken by mouth.
-You will usually be provided with a 3-month supply of the DOAC from the SDEC (Same Day Emergency Care).
+DOACs are tablets which you take by mouth.
+You’ll usually have a 3-month supply from the Same Day Emergency Care (SDEC).

-• Warfarin are tablets which are taken by mouth once a day.
-You will need to have regular blood tests while taking warfarin to make sure your dose is right.
+Warfarin are tablets you take by mouth once a day.
+You ‘ll need to have regular blood tests while taking warfarin to make sure your dose is right.

-• Warfarin can take some time to take effect so you will need to have injections of Dalteparin (a rapid working anticoagulant) until the warfarin begins to take effect.
-You will usually be provided with at least 7 days of Dalteparin and 3 different strengths of warfarin from SDEC (Same Day Emergency Care).
+Warfarin can take some time to take effect so you’ll need to have injections of Dalteparin (a rapid working anticoagulant) until the warfarin begins to take effect.
+You’ll usually have at least 7 days of low molecular weight heparin and 3 different strengths of warfarin from SDEC.

-• You will be referred to the anticoagulation service who will contact you to arrange for you to have a blood test.
+We’ll refer you to the anticoagulation service who’ll contact you to arrange a blood test.

-• If you have any questions or concerns, or you have not been contacted by the anticoagulation service, please contact them on 01494 323 600 (Option 1).
+If you have any questions or concerns, or you haven’t heard from the anticoagulation service, call them 01494 323600 (option 1).

-• In some cases, you may be prescribed Dalteparin injections only.
-You will usually be provided with at least one month’s supply of these.
+In some cases, we may prescribe low weight Heparin injections only.
+You’ll usually have at least one month’s supply.

-• Contact your consultant to continue to provide these through the hospital pharmacy.
+Contact your consultant to continue to get these through the hospital pharmacy.

 If you get a DVT when you’re pregnant, you’ll have injections for the rest of the pregnancy and until your baby is 6 weeks old.

-To help your recovery from Deep Vein Thrombosis, DVT, you should:
+To help your recovery from DVT, you should:

 • walk regularly